itfanr/ros2-wiki/Python-Programming.md

 I heard: [Hello World: 10]
 ```

+## Communication with nodes using different ROS client libraries
 Since `rclpy` uses the underlying ROS 2 infrastructure, Python programs that use `rclpy` can also communicate with applications written in C++, even if they use a different DDS vendor and are running on a different operating system.